lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 configure in GUI by visiting the ip above XXX.XXX.XXX.XXX:80 in browser (firefox) log in with islandora:islandora

+you may need to restart apache:

+- ```sudo systemctl restart apache2```

-navigate to : XXX.XXX.XXX.XXX:80/admin/config/search/search-api
+navigate to : XXX.XXX.XXX.XXX:80/user/login

+then: XXX.XXX.XXX.XXX:80/admin/config/search/search-api
 or localhost:80/admin/config/search/search-api

-click add server
+- click add server

 these are the options: see documentation for help: